palashhazraofficial/Polyglot_VoiceCode_Indian_English/README.md

 1. Download the installer ('Polyglot_VoiceCode_Setup.exe') from the official website
 2. Run the installer and follow the on-screen instructions
 3. Launch the application from the Start Menu
+4. If the application does not run Run it as Administrator

 ----